When you connect to a campsite electric hook-up point you are able to receive an electricity supply as you would at home.

 Your supply cable

 The socket outlet of the Club’s site hook-up points complies with the British Standard BS EN 60309-2.
 Your connecting lead will need a plug to match this socket outlet and a connector to match the inlet to your unit, both complying with BS EN 60309-2.
-Such leads now come supplied with new caravans and motorhomes constructed under the National Caravan Council (NCC) approval scheme, but suitable leads fitted with the appropriate blue plug and socket are available from most camping or caravan dealers, these connecting leads must be PVC/PVC flexible cable, with three cores, each core being 2.5mm to be able to cope with a typical 16A connection demand.
-It is common however to find lesser cables where each core is only 1.5mm.
+Such leads now come supplied with new caravans and motorhomes constructed under the National Caravan Council (NCC) approval scheme, but suitable leads fitted with the appropriate blue plug and socket are available from most camping or caravan dealers, these connecting leads must be PVC/PVC flexible cable, with three cores, each core being 2.5mm sq cross sectional area (CSA) to be able to cope with a typical 16A connection demand.
+It is common however to find lesser cables where each core is only 1.5mm sq CSA.
 This can be confirmed on the outer PVC covering of the cable where it should be marked.
+Whichever type of cable you use we highly recommend you fully unwind it to allow any normal heat build up to disapate and avoid overheating of the cable and possible damage.

 When you are ready to connect to your hook-up, make sure the RCD is in the off position and then connect your hook-up to your unit.
 Only then should you connect to the campsite hook-up outlet.
 It is good practice to check the operation of the safety RCD device before turning on your appliances by switching on the RCD and pressing the test button.
 If it fails to operate the system will need to be checked by a suitably qualified person.
 As an extra check – especially if you are camping abroad – you can plug a proprietary mains tester into a socket to check the polarity of the supply and the presence of an earth connection (see Camping on the continent).